 If you still don’t get it, you can find out how to do this right here.

-After you have created a receiving point, you have to link your Office 365 to the on-premises Exchange server.
+After creating a receiving point, you have to link your Office 365 to the on-premises Exchange server.

-Now, choose “Cutover Migration”.
-In the page that follows, you will see the info of your endpoint.
+Now, choose “Cutover Migration.”
+On the page that follows, you will see the info of your endpoint.

 Get User license Permissions

 If you need access to your migrated mailboxes, you will need Office 365 license permissions.
 If you don’t know how to do this, you can find out by clicking here.

 It is the final step where you need to re-route your domain.
 Here is how to re-route your domain from the Exchange server to Office 365.

 It was the cutover migration process to Migrate Exchange to Office 365.
 If you have come so far, you may now have some understanding of what it takes to shift your on-premises Exchange server to Office 365 manually.
 You might have realized that it takes a lot of time and effort to do this manually.